The Classical Gallery will reopen in fall 2017.

-The Museum's art of the ancient Mediterranean cultures—Egypt, the Near East, Greece and Rome—includes a remarkable array of ancient glass and classical antiquities that illustrates glassmaking over a 2,500 year period.
+The Museum's art of the ancient Mediterranean cultures—Egypt, the Near East, Greece and Rome—includes one of the finest collections of ancient glass in the nation as well as classical antiquities that illustrates glassmaking over a 2,500 year period.

 Unusual holdings of the Coptic art of Christian Egypt include rare textiles, pottery, sculpture and paintings.
 Sculpture from Greece, Rome, Cyprus and Etruria are also important pieces in the collections.